Bad Religions

 The figure of Jesus Christ, central to Christianity, shows a fascinating blend of mythology and astrology.
 His narrative, iconography, and the astrological lore interwoven into his story illustrate a more profound, perhaps unifying, cultural tapestry that connects ancient beliefs to Christian tradition.

 Various Mediterranean deities seem to have left their imprint on Jesus’s image.
-Icons we commonly associate with him today can find parallels in gods such as Horus, Hermes, Asclepius, and Serapis—figures renowned for attributes of healing, guidance, and life beyond death.
-This suggests that early Christians might have drawn from these familiar symbols to communicate their new faith in ways that were already meaningful to people of that era.
+Icons we commonly associate with him today can be paralleled in figures such as Horus, Hermes, Asclepius, and Serapis—figures renowned for attributes of healing, guidance, and life beyond death.
+This suggests that early Christians might have drawn on these familiar symbols to communicate their new faith in ways already meaningful to people of the era.

 While not historically precise, the celebration of Jesus’s birth on December 25th aligns remarkably with ancient tales of rebirth.
-This date coincides with celebrations of the Roman sun god Sol Invictus and other gods across different cultures, symbolizing a period marked by renewal and the return of light after the darkest days.
+This date coincides with celebrations of the Roman sun god, Sol Invictus, and other gods across cultures, symbolizing a period marked by renewal and the return of light after the darkest days.
 Long before the advent of monotheistic religions, many cultures worldwide worshiped the Sun, recognizing it as the primary source of life and energy for all living beings on Earth.

 Understanding these astrological underpinnings provides a fresh perspective on traditional Christian narratives.
-For those exploring the roots of religious traditions, considering these links offers a broader view of Christianity as a plagiarised religion mixed with an intricate fusion of celestial and mythological lore.
+For those exploring the roots of religious traditions, considering these links offers a broader view of Christianity as a religion that has been plagiarized and fused with intricate celestial and mythological lore.

 Astrology’s Influence on Christian Symbolism

 Astrology’s footprint in Christian symbolism is both profound and thought-provoking.
 The familiar symbol of the cross, which represents the crucifixion and resurrection of Jesus, might also connect with celestial events.
-It’s believed to correspond to the constellation known as the Southern Cross, where significant astrological phenomena occur during the winter solstice.
+Observers associate it with the Southern Cross, where significant astrological phenomena occur at the winter solstice.

 Jesus’s resurrection story parallels these celestial patterns, creating a narrative that circles back to the renewal and rebirth symbolism attributed to the sun’s movements.
-During the solstice, the sun halts for three days before starting its journey back north, mirrored in the tale of Jesus rising after three days.
-This intertwined explanation offers a cosmic layer to Christian storytelling, portraying spiritual events in tandem with universal cycles.
+During the solstice, the sun halts for three days before beginning its journey back north, a pattern mirrored in the tale of Jesus rising after three days.
+This intertwined explanation adds a cosmic layer to Christian storytelling, portraying spiritual events alongside universal cycles.

 Moreover, we’re guided further by considering the concept of the cardinal cross in astrology.
 This symbolic cross, marking the four cardinal points—Aries, Cancer, Libra, and Capricorn—reflects the same cyclical and transformative messages in the Christian resurrection story.
 Associations with Capricorn during the winter solstice could serve as an astrological analogy to spiritual rebirth, as seen in the events following Jesus’s death.

-The number twelve appears across various cultures and astrological beliefs, recurring in Christian texts with the 12 disciples mirroring the 12 zodiac signs, hours, and months.
-These parallels underline the likelihood of shared symbolic values, where numerical significance deepens the understanding of religious scripts.
-Exploring these symbols guides us in appreciating the historical layers and cultural integrative aspects, ensuring that the spiritual meanings resonate through time.
+The number 12 appears across various cultures and astrological beliefs, recurring in Christian texts, where the 12 disciples mirror the 12 zodiac signs, hours, and months.
+These parallels underscore the likelihood of shared symbolic values, deepening understanding of religious scripts.
+Exploring these symbols helps us appreciate the historical layers and integrative cultural aspects, ensuring that the spiritual meanings resonate over time.

 By examining Christianity through an astrological lens, we understand how the founders used astrological knowledge and symbols to design the plagiarisms.